 While these tips will apply to almost any country you go to, it is best if you do some research beforehand.
 There are so many forums out there that will give you tips on where to find Wi-Fi access, ATMs, or places that will accept credit cards.

-Are you a freelancer that travels overseas?
+Are you an international freelancer who travels overseas?
 What tips do you have to save money?